silnrsi/font-scheherazade/documentation/source/honorifics.md

 SALLALLAHOU ALAYHEWASALLAM  | FDFA | <span class='scheherazadenew-R normal'>ﷺ</span> | The blessings and peace of God be upon him. </br>(Used after the name of a major prophet, especially the prophet of Islam.)
 JALLAJALALOUHOU | FDFB | <span class='scheherazadenew-R normal'>ﷻ</span> | May His glory be glorified.</br>(Used after the name of God.)
-BISMILLAH AR-RAHMAN AR-RAHEEM | FDFD | <span class='scheherazadenew-R normal'>﷽ </span> | In the name of God, the most merciful, the most compassionate.</br>(Used as the opening of each action in order to receive blessing from God.)
+BISMILLAH AR-RAHMAN AR-RAHEEM | FDFD | <span class='scheherazadenew-R small'>﷽ </span> | In the name of God, the most merciful, the most compassionate.</br>(Used as the opening of each action in order to receive blessing from God.)
 SUBHAANAHU WA TAAALAA | FDFE | <span class='scheherazadenew-R normal'>﷾ </span> | May He be praised and exalted (Glorified and Lofty).</br>(The most common honorific for God.)
 AZZA WA JALL | FDFF | <span class='scheherazadenew-R normal'>﷿ </span> | The Glorified/Exalted/Mighty and Sublime (Prestigious and Majestic).</br>(The second most common honorific for God.)